fathzer/localization-ws/README.md

 # Translation bundle web service

 # TODO
-* Write something in the log if bundle location is wrong
 * Explain what it does ... and why in a decent Swagger documentation

 # How to run it